misstickles/DevTalks/SDD/2019 DeepDive/BuildingSoftwareArchitectures.md

   * market place demands
 * inherent domain knowledge

+### Examples

-For example, some possible business requirements and primary characteristics to consider (transpiling requirements):
+Some possible business requirements and possible primary characteristics to consider (transpiling requirements):

 * "our business is constantly changing to meet new demands of the marketplace"
   1. extensibility